indirectDirectEnumeration69/FuzzyBug/README.md

 1. UPDATE: DOING SYSTEM KEY LOGIC NOW.

-2. 20/06/23/ UPDATE : using python for complex web functionality.
+2. 20/06/23/ UPDATE : using python for complex web functionality - database set up for this adding more robust logic (SQL).
 ---------------